1 Bg 4-1972: Transcendental Knowledge

 > confidential parts of the revealed scriptures, such as the

-> Upanisads, Mahabharata and Bhagavatam.
-The
+> Upanisads, Mahabharata, Bhagavatam, etc. The

 > sankirtana movement of Lord Caitanya.
 This avatara of the